 Centre of attention – Choose a specific day of the week to pray for one person in the family, then pray together at the dinner table after your evening meal.
 For example, on Mondays you might pray for specific blessings for Dad; on Tuesdays, for your eldest child; on Wednesdays, for the next eldest, etc. Your child is sure to listen intently to hear what you pray for them!
 In the process, they’ll learn how to pray for others.
 Building this habit can be helpful in the teen years when your child may be reluctant to make their prayer needs known.

 Egg timer prayers – This is a prayer with a challenge!
 Set an egg timer for a minute or two, then pray for one particular person.
 See how many different blessings you can pray over that person before the egg timer beeps.

 Newspaper prayer – More suitable for older children, the newspaper prayer will help your family remember to pray for people in other regions of the world.
 Give each member of the household a section of the newspaper and 10 to 15 minutes to go through it, identifying any items that could become matters of prayer.
 Then gather together as a family and pray for the things each person has selected that need prayer.
-(This idea comes from Faith Begins at Home Prayer by Mark Holmen.)
+(This idea comes from the book Faith Begins at Home Prayer by Mark Holmen.)

 Facebook favourites – This is similar to the newspaper prayer.
 Have each of your older children check recent Facebook posts from friends and contacts in full-time missions work.
 Pray together over the prayer requests you discover.